Research and Funding Frequently Asked Questions

 - Healthy Aging in the Neighborhoods of Diversity across the Life Span study

 The NIA’s Strategic Directions are a set of research priorities identifying areas where it is critical to close gaps in knowledge and break down barriers to research progress on aging and Alzheimer’s disease and related dementias.
 The Strategic Vision helps with priority setting, decisionmaking, and the allocation of resources for implementing new approaches.
-The NIA Strategic Directions can be found at https://www.nia.nih.gov/about/strategic-directions-2016/introduction
+To learn more, read the NIA Strategic Directions for Research on Aging.

 NIA’s Strategic Directions guide future Institute-solicited research, leading ultimately to new FOAs, scientific workshops, and other activities.
 The main goal is to capitalize on the most promising research avenues, prepare the workforce for the future, and identify areas where new technologies can considerably aid the scientific process.

 While the NIA’s Strategic Directions may stimulate and inspire individual researchers, it is not intended to replace or restrict investigator-initiated ideas.
 Study proposals submitted by individual researchers remain the principal way through which NIA supports scientific development.

 The Centers for Medicare and Medicaid Services (CMS) has a contract with the Research Data Assistance Center (ResDAC) to facilitate data access requests.
-The ResDAC website (www.resdac.org) provides all of the necessary information on how to obtain Medicare and/or Medicaid data for researchers.
+The ResDAC website) provides all of the necessary information on how to obtain Medicare and/or Medicaid data for researchers.
 CMS data are used to complete the specific aims of an NIA grant.
 Read more about obtaining CMS data for your research.